Aerial Classes

 Aerial Classes:

-All aerial classes are 75 minutes long.
+All adult aerial classes are 75 minutes long.
 We begin with a warm up to get the blood moving, then move to the air, and end with some stretching and strength conditioning once we’re nice and warm!

 • Aerial Silks